 Teacher: Miss Edwards

-Focus has moved on in maths and over the course of the term your child will look at a range of different concepts including statistics, multiplication and division and area and perimeter (Year 5) and fractions and geometry (Year 6).
-We will continue to supplement this teaching with work around times tables, calculations and other recap activities for content already covered.
+Focus has moved on in maths and over the course of the term your child will look at a range of different concepts including geometry, statistics and a range of consolidatory projects (Y6) and position and direction, converting units and measuring volume (Y5).